maximilien/musings/blogs/ai/3/draft.md

 ## The Team

 I've known Dave for over 20 years.
-I watched him lead various Bay Area tech communities—Cloud Foundry, ServerlessDays, and countless others.
+I watched him lead various Bay Area tech communities—MashupCamp, CloudCamp, Cloud Foundry, ServerlessDays, and countless others.
 He was also leading IBM's AI Alliance involvement, which gave us a key connection to the broader open-source AI ecosystem.
 When I pitched the idea, he was in immediately.

 We recruited Alexy Khrabrov to round out the team.
-Alexy has a long history leading tech conferences—he founded AI by the Bay, runs Bay Area AI (the longest-running AI meetup in the world), and recently helped establish AI Agent meetups in Berlin and Amsterdam.
+Alexy has a long history leading tech conferences—he founded AI by the Bay, runs Bay Area AI (the longest-running AI meetup in the world).
 His deep community connections and conference experience were exactly what we needed.

 Together: the right mix of experience, connections, and passion for building community.